AriBlumstein/Machine_Learning_BootCamp/README.md

-# Code Templates by Kirill Eremenko and Hadelin de Ponteves
+# Original Code Templates by Kirill Eremenko and Hadelin de Ponteves
 # Updates by Ariel Blumstein